 There is no actual witchcraft in this series, but Cassie has some kind of sixth sense where she knows what’s going to happen and arranges people’s life for the better.

-Granite Flats – BYU TV – The whole family
+Granite Flats – BYU TV (search for the app on your smart TV) – The whole family

 We truly enjoyed watching this period mystery show when it was available on Netflix but you can now watch it on BYU-TV for free online (we have the Roku app).
 It’s a really good, clean mystery set in a small Colorado town around the Cold War in the early ’60s and follows several of the town’s citizens as mysterious and potentially dangerous circumstances arise.